Surat-96/E2E_HandWrittenDigit/README.md

 # E2E_HandWrittenDigit
-It is an END2END DL PROJECT of HAND_WRITTEN_DIGIT PREDICTION.
+It is an End 2 End DL Project with Deep Learning Algorithm (CNN), Flask by Self Implement within 1 month.